drgerg/Pi-based-weather-station/README.md

-# The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station
+# The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station (As built: c.$470.00)

 Project Initialized October 2019.
 Project opened to public on Github February 2020.